alishabab/space-x-launches/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+Click on any two launch cards to compare them by clicking on 'Compare' button.

 ## Implementation

 I used the following libraries/packages to implement this project: